Mike Tyson vs. Carl Williams: Aftermath

 Because of the controversial nature of Tyson's victory, both Williams and his manager Ira Leibowitz urged the WBA, WBC and IBF to change the ruling Tyson victory to no-contest while also demanding a rematch between the two.
 However, all three boxing organizations, as well as Tyson's camp refused a Tyson–Williams rematch with Don King's spokesman stating that Williams would have to "go out and knock out a few good fighters" before a rematch with Tyson could happen.

-Tyson's victory over Williams would mark the last successful defense of his Undisputed Heavyweight Championship.
+Tyson's victory over Williams would mark the last successful defence of his Undisputed Heavyweight Championship.
 His next fight would be against little-known James "Buster" Douglas on February 11, 1990, in Tokyo, Japan.
 Despite being a 42-1 underdog, Douglas was able to knock out Tyson in the 10th round to pull off the upset and become the new Undisputed Champion.

 HBO, which broadcast the fight live across the nation, did not expect the early conclusion and was hence forced to fill time with episodes of The Kids In The Hall and HBO One Night Stand (prior to the latter, they put up a card explaining the unscheduled broadcast).